danielmschaves/IBM_Data_Science_Capstone/README.md

 ## Week 5: Presenting Data-Driven Insights
 In this week, I presented your data-driven insights to stakeholders in the form of a presentation.

+## Conclusion
+In this project, we aimed to perform exploratory data analysis, determine training labels, preprocess the data, and find the best hyperparameters for various classification algorithms.
+Our primary objective was to identify the most accurate method for our dataset among Logistic Regression, Support Vector Machines (SVM), Decision Trees, and K-Nearest Neighbors (KNN).

+After standardizing the data and splitting it into training and test sets, we tuned hyperparameters for each model and compared their performance on the test dataset.
+The results are as follows:

+- Logistic Regression: 83.33% accuracy
+- Support Vector Machines (SVM): 83.33% accuracy
+- Decision Trees: 88.89% accuracy
+- K-Nearest Neighbors (KNN): 83.33% accuracy

+Based on the test data accuracy, the Decision Tree classifier outperformed the other methods with an accuracy of 88.89%.
+Therefore, we can conclude that the Decision Tree is the most suitable model for this dataset among the tested algorithms.